 Rotor cracks and warping can be an issue but are rare and hard to spot.
-If this is a concern, ask a mechanic to take a closer look.
+If this is a concern, ask your mechanic to take a closer look.

 Make Sure All Lights Are Working

-Take a minute to make sure head lights, tail lights and turn signals are all working.
+Take a minute to make sure headlights, taillights and turn signals are all working.
 Visually check the headlights, including high and low beams.
-Turn on the turn signals and check front and rear.
-Have a friend pull the brake lever to confirm the brake light works and then do it again with the pedal.
-Check any after-market lights too, such as driving lights.
-Don’t forget to look for cracked or damaged lenses that can allow water intrusion that may damage the light housing.
+Switch on the turn signals and check front and rear lights.
+Have a friend pull the brake lever (or roll near a wall) to confirm the brake light works and then try again with the pedal.
+Check any after-market auxiliary lights too.
+Don’t forget to look for cracked or damaged lenses that can allow water intrusion.

 Check The Instrument Panel